deathstar/QServ2020/readme.md

 Please make sure you have all of the requirements for compiling (listed above) installed before continuing.

-1) Download QServ by [clicking here](https://codeload.github.com/deathstar/qserv2020/zip/master) or run "git clone https://github.com/deathstar/qserv2020.git" from command line (requires git): "sudo apt-get install git-all" or http://sourceforge.net/projects/git-osx-installer/
+1) Download QServ by [clicking here](https://codeload.github.com/deathstar/qserv2020/zip/master) or run "git clone https://github.com/deathstar/qserv2020.git" from command line (requires git): "sudo apt-get install git" or http://sourceforge.net/projects/git-osx-installer/

 2) place the qserv2020 folder on your Desktop and make sure it's named accordingly